-Lead product VSN16R to begin Phase II trials
+Lead product VSN16R now in Phase II trials

 VSN16R a novel orally active small molecule compound that is substantially better tolerated than existing anti-spastic agents.
 VSN16R does not cause the flaccidity, sedation or other cognitive side-effects that are major disadvantages of other available drugs.

 VSN16R is currently in Phase II testing for the relief of spasticity in people with MS. The trial is being carried out at major medical centres in the UK.